Know before you go

 About the reserve

-- Spring is an exciting time with courting eider ducks and terns starting to arrive back on the reserve.
+- In spring - an exciting time with courting eider ducks and terns starting to arrive back on the reserve.
 Thrift and sea campion are in flower.

 - In summer the three species of tern are busy feeding chicks.
+Supreme long-distance travellers, Arctic terns, migrate vast distances to nest on the island’s shingle banks after spending winter in the Antarctic.
+Spot these stunning birds alongside breeding common and little terns in early summer.
 You can see lots of ringed plover chicks as well.

-- Winter is a great time to spot birds such as brent geese, wigeon, knot and dunlin.
+- In Winter - a great time to spot birds such as brent geese, wigeon, knot and dunlin.
 You might also see long-tailed duck, Slovenian grebe or the occasional diver on the sea amongst thousands of eider.

-At any time of year you might see seals.
+At any time of year you might see grey seals.

 Island of pebbles